Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 In Dominican Republic, project manager Eddy Rosado works with the company Ecoservices to collect waste from hotel chains, recycle it, or export it to countries that can.
 And more and more hotels are getting involved.

-Project budget: The project covers a total of ten countries in Asia and Latin America and with a total budget of around 5 million euros.
+Project budget: The project covers the Dominican Republic, Saint Lucia, Mauritius, and the Philippines. with a total budget of around 5 million euros

 Fim by Katja Döhne.